 Passwords should include capital letters, special characters and numbers.
+A strong password is about 12 characters long.
 Making a strong password is not easy but necessary.

 - Think of a phrase as the base of your password

 - Use the first letter of the words in the phrase to create your password